TedTschopp/tedt.org/_posts/Blog Posts/2007-09-24-ideas-of-things-i-need-to-think-about-garden-state.md

 image-credits-artist-URL: ''
 image-credits-title: The Limitless Garden
-image-description: An image depicting the lush Garden of Eden with the tree of life at its center, surrounded by flowing rivers, and extending infinitely towards the horizon, symbolizing the limitless nature of the garden.
+image-description: An image depicting the lush Garden of Eden with the tree of life
+    at its center, surrounded by flowing rivers, and extending infinitely towards the horizon, symbolizing the limitless nature of the garden.
 image-title: ''

-keywords: Garden of Eden, theology, spiritual growth, limitless, tree of life, tree of knowledge, Bible, creation, cosmos, mankind's role
-layout: post
+monster-or-magical-or-religious-ideas: ''
+year-the-event-took-place: ''
-location: ''
+permalink: ''

 mathjax: ''
-monster-or-magical-or-religious-ideas: ''

 order: ''
-permalink: ''
-quote: ''
-seo-description: ''
-source: ''
-source-url: ''
-subtitle: Understanding the Boundaries and Potential of the Garden of Eden
-subtitle-url: ''
-tags: ''
-title: 'The Limitless Garden: A Theological Exploration of Eden'
-title-url: ''
-update: ''
-year-the-event-took-place: ''
 ---
 > “Be fruitful and multiply and fill the earth and subdue it and have dominion over the fish of the sea and over the birds of the heavens and over every living thing that moves on the earth.
 >